Harzer Schmalspurbahnen The railways of the Hartz Mountains in eastern Germany

 The station at Drei-Anne Hohne where three steam powered trains can been seen at one time at least twice a day.

+I was fortunate to be allowed to ride the entire system in the cab.
 The HSB does however allow casual riders in the cab for the fee of 2 euro per km Mondays to Friday.
+This is understandably very popular and a good revenue source for the railway.
+It has to be booked in advance.

 Street cars from Nordhausen now use the HSB as far north as Ilfeld